 At least 10 days before the defense, the candidate must submit to the Graduate College an Announcement for the Final Exam and an abstract of no more than 350 words.
 The Dissertation Defense Announcement form and Committee Approval of Defense Date are located on the Graduate College website under Current Students\Graduate Student Forms.
 Authority for the Defense of the Doctoral Dissertation and other forms are mailed to the student's major professor before the final oral exam.
 All members of the committee must sign the form and signify whether the examination was satisfactory or unsatisfactory.

 Advances in electronic media have made it possible for the oral defense to be held without the presence of every member at the same location.
 The Graduate College must be notified of remote participation in advance of the defense.
-The student, the committee chair, and the majority of dissertation committee must be physically present at the same location.
+The student, the committee chair, and the majority of the dissertation committee must be physically present at the same location.
 Other committee members may participate remotely via audio or video conference.
 Nevertheless, the integrity and significance of the oral examination process must not be compromised by the absence of a sound committee.

 Copies of electronic signatures for committee members who have been approved to participate remotely will be accepted on the Authority Report Form for the Dissertation Defense.
 Original signatures from all members are required on the final dissertation signature page.